RamonReilman/NLP_casusC/README.md

 | Output   | -o, --output    | Path | output.emb | No        | Path to write the resulting .emb file.                              |
 | Neurons  | -nn, --n_hidden | Int  | 5          | No        | Number of neurons in the hidden layer (dimension of the embedding). |

+_Table 7: Commands for the embed function explained._

 # References